XXV (Robbie Williams album)

 XXV is a compilation album by English singer Robbie Williams, released through Columbia Records on 9 September 2022.
 The album marks the 25th anniversary of Williams's solo career, and contains re-recorded and orchestrated versions of songs from his career, which were reworked by Jules Buckley, Guy Chambers and Steve Sidwell with the Metropole Orkest.
-The XXV version of "Angels" was released as the lead single, followed by the double single "Eternity/The Road to Mandalay" and the new song "Lost" as the third single.
+The XXV version of "Angels" was released as the lead single, followed by the promotional single "Eternity/The Road to Mandalay" and the new song "Lost" as the second official single.
 The deluxe edition of the album adds 10 tracks, including four more original songs—"Disco Symphony", "More Than This", "Home Thoughts from Abroad" and "The World and Her Mother".
 The album debuted at number one on the UK Albums Chart, with Williams breaking the record for most number-one albums among solo acts.
+The album was supported by the XXV Tour.

 Background

 On 7 June 2022, Williams announced that his next album XXV, would be released on 9 September 2022.
 It features new versions of his hit songs, plus new material.
 On the same day as this announcement, Williams released "Angels (XXV)", a reworked version of "Angels".